 - It is estimated that 14,080 deaths (9,070 men and 5,010 women) from this disease will occur this year.

-- Prevalence of this cancer: In 2011, there were an estimated 358,603 people living with kidney and renal pelvis cancer in the United States.
+- Prevalence of this cancer: In 2011, an estimated 358,603 people were living with kidney and renal pelvis cancer in the United States.

 - Lifetime Risk of Developing Cancer: Approximately 1.6 percent of men and women will be diagnosed with kidney and renal pelvis cancer at some point during their lifetime, based on 2009-2011 data.

-- In the United States, renal cell cancer incidence rates increased while renal pelvis cancer rates decreased over time.
-Much of the increases in renal cell cancer are due to diagnosis of early stage tumors, suggesting that heightened surveillance may play a role.
+- In the United States, renal cell cancer incidence rates increased, while renal pelvis cancer rates decreased over time.
+Much of the increases in renal cell cancer are due to a diagnosis of early-stage tumors, suggesting that heightened surveillance may play a role.

 These numbers include all types of kidney and renal pelvis cancers.